-The discount rate used to measure the total pension liability was 7.50%.
+The discount rate used to measure the total pension liability was 5.67%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from the City will be made at contractually required rates.
-Based on this assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return for the pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members and inactive plan members through 2062.
+Therefore, the discount rate of 5.67% is the single rate of return that results in a present value of all projected benefits equal to the sum of (a) the present value of benefits through 2062 discounted at the long-term expected rate of return of 7.5% and (b) the present value of benefits after 2062 discounted at the 2.66% discount rate based on the Bond Buyer Index of general obligation bonds with 20 years to maturity near the end of September 2019.